VCityTeam/UD-Viz/install-Vilo3D.md

 ```

 ## Running the demo
 Open the `UDV/Vilo3D/index.html` file with your web browser.

-## Notes
-Vilo3d demo is configured by default such that the buildings come from locally encoded data (a tileset together with the geometry provided to the client as files).
-There is thus no requirement for a database server.